FORM IN SPACE AND TIME

 happy, eternal existence by annihilating this ignorance.

-The Srimad Bhagavad Gita prophetically affirms that the sage who becomes free from desire and fear
+Srimad Bhagavad Gita prophetically affirms that the sage who becomes free from desire and fear always lives in freedom by shutting out all thoughts of external enjoyment from the outer self and thus controlling the senses and perceptions derived from the body-mind-intellect complex.

-The Bhagavad Gita reiterates that the wise, endowed with equanimity of intellect, abandon attachment to the fruits of actions, which bind one to the cycle of life and death.
+Bhagavad Gita reiterates that the wise, endowed with equanimity of intellect, abandon attachment to the fruits of actions, which bind one to the cycle of life and death.
 By working in such consciousness, they attain the state beyond all suffering.

-succinctly emphasise the essential identity between the individual self and the
+The Ma succinctly emphasise the essential identity between the individual self and the

 Supreme Self: